-Team Rwanda was founded in 2006 by a group of cycling industry legends and friends after watching some amazing raw talent compete at the first Wooden Bike Classic.
+Team Rwanda was founded in 2006 by a group of cycling industry legends and friends after watching some fantastic raw talent compete at the first Wooden Bike Classic.
 That was the beginning of Team Rwanda Cycling.

 Today we field over 25 cyclists in all levels and disciplines of cycling.
 These young men and women are role models and ambassadors for their country.
 Rwanda has become a cycling nation in just nine short years.
 We work in collaboration with the Rwandan Cycling Federation (FERWACY) and the Ministry of Sport and Culture (MINISPOC).
 In December 2015, President Kagame hosted a reception for Team Rwanda where he stated "we have been an example to other sports and because we have worked hard we have earned Rwanda’s support.
 It is time for us to step up and give you what you need to continue your success."
 He sponsored the purchase of 18 new Pinarello road racing bicycles and eight Pinarello Time Trial bikes.